axondeepseg/axondeepseg/docs/source/documentation.rst

 you can sandbox environments with different package versions without affecting your system packages.
 If you don't have it installed, please follow the instructions from the `virtualenv website <https://virtualenv.pypa.io/en/stable/installation/>`_.
+If you have the Anaconda Distribution installed on your system, you can alternatively use the conda virtual environment manager, which allows you to specify a different Python version to be installed in your virtual environment than what's available by default on your system (see note below)

 Before installing AxonDeepSeg, we will need to set up a virtual environment.
 A virtual environment is a tool that lets you install specific versions of the python modules you want.